basileMarchand/basictools-frozen/docs/Intro.rst

 For Windows
 ^^^^^^^^^^^

-Scikit-sparse package not available in anaconda for windows, should be able to compile it for windows following [#scikitwindows]_.
+The scikit-sparse package is not available in anaconda for windows, but the user should be able to compile it for windows following [#scikitwindows]_.
-I good stating point for the installation is https://github.com/EmJay276/scikit-sparse .
+A good starting point for the installation is https://github.com/EmJay276/scikit-sparse .

 Extra pre-requirement:
     - Microsoft Build Tools for C++.